Trump paints a grim picture and Pence tries to look ahead in dueling D.C. speeches

 Shadow of Jan.
 6 hearings

-The former running mates' set of speeches come days after the eighth public hearing of the House select committee investigating the attack on the Capitol.
-Throughout the hearings, the committee has made the case that Trump chose not to act as his supporters laid siege to the Capitol, chanting "Hang Mike Pence" as part of a last-ditch effort to overturn the results of the presidential election.
+The pair of speeches comes days after the eighth public hearing of the House select committee investigating the attack on the Capitol.
+Throughout the hearings, the committee has made the case that Trump chose not to act as his supporters laid siege to the Capitol, chanting "Hang Mike Pence", as part of a last-ditch effort to overturn the results of the presidential election.

 Pence has defended his actions on the 6th as he presided over the counting of electoral ballots at the Capitol, telling the conservative Federalist Society in February that Trump was "wrong" to suggest he could overturn the results.